sportsense user guide.

 Adding feedback allows you to make final edits to the video, and write or transcribe a description for the post.

-Soon you will be able to tag your sport, and action being shown so you can filter videos from within a feed.
+You can tag the sport of a video (automatically set if posting to a feed with a sport set already) , and action being shown so you can filter videos from within a feed.

-Your athletes are always able to post to a feed, even without a license.
+Your athletes/clients are always able to post to a feed, even without a license.

 A feed is a private group where all video, feedback, messaging, and files are shared on the app.
 They are used to share videos from an in person coaching session, track progress over time, and coach athletes remotely with video.